hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

 First wave CFR was rather high, around 12 percent.
 It has fallen since then, mostly during late spring and throughout summer, settling at about 1 percent in September.

 Why did CFR change?
-And what, if anything, can this phenomenon tell us about the *infection fatality rate* (IFR), ratio of deaths among all infected people, both those who were diagnosed and officially recorded and those that were not?
+And what, if anything, can this phenomenon tell us about the *infection fatality rate* (IFR), ratio of deaths among all infected people, both those who were diagnosed and officially recorded, and those who were not?

-One reasonable assumption is that IFR remained approximately constant during the year, and that these changes in CFR must be because of poor detection capabilities from the early days of pandemic relative to the later ones.
+One reasonable assumption is that IFR remained approximately constant during the year, and that these changes in CFR must be because of poor detection capabilities in the early days of pandemic, relative to the later ones.

 So how was testing during this time period?
 We can use [a different dataset](https://www.ecdc.europa.eu/en/publications-data/covid-19-testing) from ECDC, which collects weekly statistics from European countries.
 Collectively, EU testing history looks like this: